Bus station TBS (Terminal Bersepadu Selatan) in Kuala Lumpur

 Infrastructure bus station TBS

 The bus station is huge, and it has the same amenities and services as many airports: ATMs, a mother and child waiting room, Luggage storage, hotel, food court (cafe).
-For tourists and travelers will be very helpful: information center, vending machines, currency exchange.
+For tourists and travelers will be very helpful: information center, vending machines, ticket service, currency exchange.
 The currency exchange in terminal two, they work from 7.30 am to 22:00

 Buy tickets at the station ticket offices or automatic terminals.
 There is also a terminal to verify the reservation of e-tickets and printing them out.